 Quantum mechanics is increasingly well tested.
 Moreover, its mathematical structure is remarkably rigid.
 One way to see this is to consider possible modifications.
 These appear to typically lead to disaster.
 For example, generalization to allow nonunitary evolution, such as more general linear evolution of the density matrix\cite{Hawk-incoh}, generically leads to catastrophic violation of energy conservation\cite{BPS}.
 Another alternative is nonlinear generalization of quantum mechanics (see, {\it e.g.} \cite{WeinNL}), but this is found to lead to apparently disastrous communication between branches of the wavefunction and nonlocalities\cite{Polphone}.
 Quantum mechanics appears difficult to sensibly modify; if it {\it were} to be modified, an important question is what could replace it.

 Relativistic invariance has been tested and found to be accurate to very high precision.
-Specifically, while gravitational fields produce long range curvature, space is approximately locally Minkowskian, and the Poincar\'e invariance of physics has been tested to great accuracy.
-This includes for propagation over very long distances, in weak gravitational fields, where modifications to Poincar\'e invariance have been increasingly precisely probed, {\it e.g.} by testing possible modifications to dispersion relations.
-Moreover, as general relativity is increasingly tested in strong gravitational contexts, we gain additional constraints on possible violations of relativistic invariance.
+Specifically, while gravitational fields produce long range curvature, space is approximately locally Min\-kows\-kian, and the Poincar\'e invariance of physics has been tested to great accuracy.
+This includes for propagation over very long distances, in weak gravitational fields, where modifications to Poincar\'e invariance have been increasingly precisely probed, {\it e.g.} by testing possible modifications to dispersion relations.\footnote{For a recent test and further references, see \cite{Caoetal}.} Moreover, as general relativity is increasingly tested in strong gravitational contexts, we gain additional constraints on possible violations of relativistic invariance.

 In the absence of gravitational fields, locality is also strongly constrained.
 This is partly due to the great success of LQFT, and also due to the fact that simple violations of locality generically lead to acausality, and resulting inconsistency.
 However, as was pointed out above, we face a challenge of even sharply formulating locality in a theory of gravity, and moreover basic properties of gravity appear to violate formulations of it that have been fundamental to LQFT.
 Thus locality appears remarkably subtle in a theory of quantum gravity.